 Responsible material choices

 Not only the hull profits from the use of novel and eco-friendly materials.
 In the mindset of making the Baltic 68 Café Racer a paragon for a new era of yacht design, a beautiful and durable alternative deck material was used.
-The modified pine wood is a durable and especially sustainable solution, allowing Baltic Yachts to avoid the use of tropical hardwoods.
+The cork decking is a hard-wearing and especially sustainable solution, allowing Baltic Yachts to avoid the use of tropical hardwoods.

 Natural simplicity throughout